Coupling Self-Dual p-Form Gauge Fields to Self-Dual Branes: Introduction

 The aim of this paper is to extend this analysis to the theory of self-dual $p$-form gauge fields coupled to self-dual branes.
 This requires $p$ to be even, $p=2k$, and the dimension to be $d=4k+2$, so that $\tilde{p} = p$ (with Lorentzian signature).
 For the self-dual theory, the $p+1$-form field strength $F$ is self-dual, $F=*F$ and this couples to dyonic $p$-branes with equal electric and magnetic charges.
 For the 4-form gauge field in IIB supergravity (with $p=4$) the coupling would be to a D3 brane in 10 dimensions while for $p=2$ a 2-form gauge field would couple to a self-dual string in 6 dimensions.
 For $p=0$ the theory gives a right-moving scalar in 2 dimensions.

-The construction of an action for an antisymmetric tensor gauge field with self-dual field strength is a problem that has attracted a great deal of attention, and many approaches have been used; see e.g.\ \cite{Evnin:2022kqn},\cite{Hull:2023dgp} for a list of references; for a recent review, see \cite{Evnin:2022kqn}.
+The construction of an action for an antisymmetric tensor gauge field with self-dual field strength is a problem that has attracted a great deal of attention, and many approaches have been used; see e.g.\ \cite{Evnin:2022kqn},\cite{Hull:2023dgp} for a list of references; for a recent review and critical comparison of the main approaches, see \cite{Evnin:2022kqn}.
 An approach that has attracted a lot of attention is the PST action \cite{Pasti:1996vs} and the coupling of this to self-dual branes, using Dirac's formulation, was given in \cite{Medina:1997fn}, \cite{Lechner:1999ga}, \cite{Lechner:2000eg}.

 In \cite{Sen:2015nph,Sen:2019qit}, Sen constructed an interesting action for self-dual antisymmetric tensor gauge fields, which was inspired by the string field theory for the IIB superstring.
 This approach is covariant and the action is quadratic in the fields, facilitating quantum calculations, and it also generalises to allow interactions; it is further discussed in \cite{Evnin:2022kqn,Andriolo:2020ykk,Vanichchapongjaroen:2020wza, Andrianopoli:2022bzr,Chakrabarti:2022jcb,Barbagallo:2022kbt,Chakrabarti:2020dhv,Andriolo:2021gen}.
 Sen's action gives a self-dual $p$-form gauge field coupling to the space-time metric $g$ and other physical fields, together with a second self-dual $p$-form gauge field which doesn't couple to the space-time metric or any physical fields, but which instead couples to a Minkowski metric.